Sam Francis study

 This first great effort immediately showed us what a high price he was paying.

-The therapists took several days to bring Sam back to a normal situation and we realized that the splendid work he did was a true tribute to life: the shapes, the rhythms, the brightness of the color, the tension, the vibration,
+The therapists took several days to bring Sam back to a condition of normality, and we realised that this splendid work of his was a true homage to life: the shapes, the rhythms, the brightness of colour, the tension, the vibration, the balance and the joy…. he set art above his very life.

 At this point we tried to leave time between one stage of work and another and we spent a great deal of time talking to him, touching upon those subjects which Sam was proud of: the Foundation that he had created for cancer research; the research group into wind-energy which he had financed; the publishing house; the litho-shop where lithography, silk-screen printing and etching were done in the classical fashion; his children, wives, families, his painting studies, his innumerable exhibitions, his dearest friends, bicycle trips, tennis matches… and his dreams… and ours…. which we recounted every day.